Africa (1930 film): Plot

 Oswald is riding through the Egyptian desert on his camel.
 The camel, though looking real on the exterior, is actually mechanical because of the two ball-shaped pistons inside which Oswald manipulates with his feet like bike pedals.
 One day, a lion was running toward them.
 To defend himself, Oswald brought out a rifle but it malfunctioned.
-As a final resort, Oswald fired the ball pistons from the camel like a cannon and aimed into the lion's mouth.
+As a final resort, Oswald fires the ball pistons from the camel like a cannon and aims into the lion's mouth.
 Terrified by its lumpy back, the lion runs away in panic.

-Nearby where he is, Oswald saw an oasis and a palace.
+Nearby where he is, Oswald sees an oasis and a palace.
 Upon seeing the apes dance and play instruments, the curious rabbit decides to join the fun.
-As he entered the palace, Oswald was greeted by the queen.
-The queen asked him who he is, and Oswald introduced himself in a song as well as giving advice for a possibly better lifestyle.
-Pleased by his visit, the queen asked Oswald if he would like to be her king.
-Oswald was at first uncertain, knowing he never met a queen, but immediately accepted.
+As he enters the palace, Oswald is greeted by the queen.
+The queen asks him who he is, and Oswald introduces himself in a song as well as giving advice for a possibly better lifestyle.
+Pleased by his visit, the queen asks Oswald if he would like to be her king.
+Oswald is at first uncertain, knowing he never met a queen, but immediately accepts.
 It turns out momentarily that the queen still has a king who shows up, then kicks Oswald out of the palace and into a pond full of crocodiles.
 Luckily, Oswald escapes unscathed and runs off into the desert.